 This year has been a great success.
 We thank the Florida Legislature for using housing trust funds for housing so that Florida’s housing crisis can be effectively addressed and Florida’s businesses can thrive.
 During the 2016 legislative session, more than $200 million was appropriated to housing – and this is cause to celebrate.
 In total, more than $275 million of state funds will be provided for housing during the next year.

-Florida Housing Coalition and other Sadowski Coalition representatives released the Home Matters for Florida 2016 report.
-Following the success of the 2015 Home Matters report, Home Matters for Florida 2016 includes up-to-date data on housing costs in Florida, cost-burdened families, homelessness, wages, and other factors that drive Florida’s affordable housing need.
+During the press conference, the Florida Housing Coalition released the 2017 Home Matters for Florida report.
+Home Matters for Florida includes up-to-date data on housing costs in Florida, cost-burdened families, homelessness, wages, and other factors that drive Florida’s affordable housing need.

-The Home Matters 2016 report sends a clear message: Fully appropriating the Sadowski Trust Funds for housing is one of the most powerful things we can do for low-income Floridians and the state’s overall economy.
-If the projected $323.96 million in Sadowski State and Local Trust Funds are fully appropriated, the resulting affordable housing development will create nearly 32,600 jobs and generate over $4.6 billion in positive economic impact.
+The Home Matters for Florida report sends a clear message: Fully appropriating the Sadowski Trust Funds for housing is one of the most powerful things we can do for low-income Floridians and the state’s overall economy.
+If the projected $292.37 million in Sadowski State and Local Trust Funds are fully appropriated, the resulting affordable housing development will create nearly 29,000 jobs and $3.8 billion in positive economic impact.

 Several guest speakers attested to the impact of the Sadowski Trust Funds: